Alter Ego Trust Deed | Canada

 Prepare an Alter Ego Trust Deed with this easy-to-use template, pursuant to the provisions of the Income Tax Act (Canada).

-- During the settlor's lifetime no person other than the settlor may receive or otherwise obtain the use of any part of the trust's income or capital.
+- Trust Income.
+During the settlor's lifetime no person other than the settlor may receive or otherwise obtain the use of any part of the trust's income or capital.

-- This Alter Ego Trust Deed template is governed by Canadian tax laws.
+- Legal Jurisdiction.
+This Alter Ego Trust Deed template is governed by Canadian tax laws and is intended to be used only within Canada.

 Charitable Remainder Trust | Canada